kristenprescott/JobApplicationTracker/README.md

 # Job Application Tracker

-Job Application Tracker - keeps track of the status and details of sent job applications.
-Made using React, MongoDB, Node.js, and Express and has full CRUD functionality.
+Job Application Tracker -  keeps track of the status and details of sent applications.
+Made using React, Node.js, Express, and Mongoose/MongoDB.
+Has full CRUD functionality.

 </div>